 Purebred cats (and dogs) tend to have more health issues than mixed breeds.
 This is because of the lack of diversity in their gene pool as a result of inbreeding.

-Research your breed’s health needs before you bring them home and ensure that you have a good cat insurance plan.
+Research your breed’s health needs before you bring them home and ensure that you have a good cat insurance.
 This way you can safeguard your new family member with a better quality of life.